 - When selecting “All” payers, data for 2020 should be viewed with caution because:

-- Medicare Fee-for-Service is only available through December 31, 2019 and is not included in 2020 data, and
+- Medicare Fee-for-Service is only available through June 2020

 - View the full methodology document for more details on telehealth and telemedicine service categories provided.